 First, we read the handbook.
 Nothing there, it says both men and women can pray in meetings.
 Period.
 In desperation, we moved further.
 We called our parents.

-I called my dad, which might not mean much, but he has served as a bishop four times and in a stake presidency and, at the time, was the executive secretary of his ward.
-He said it wasn’t policy.
+I called my dad, which might not mean much, but he has served as a bishop four times and in multiple high councils and, at the time, was the executive secretary of his ward.
+He said it wasn't policy.

 Kelly called her parents, too, which also might not mean anything, but her dad has been on the General Young Men Board, a mission president, president of the Missionary Training Center, a bishop, and a stake president.
 Oh, and did I mention that her mom was, at that very moment, serving as the General Primary President?
 They also said it wasn't policy.